skyemakable/ShowerTunes/README.md

 ### Getting Started
 1. Install Android Studio on available PC
-2. Go to [Github](https://github.com/skyemakable/ShowerTunes/tree/codestuff) repository for ShowerTunes
+2. Go to [Github](https://github.com/skyemakable/ShowerTunes/tree/codestuff) repository for ShowerTunes, the 'codestuff' branch.

     * If Github Desktop is avilable on available PC, select to open in Desktop.
     *  Else, download ZIP of repo.
 Extract files to desired location on PC.
 Skip to step 4.